HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/NetworksApi.md

 ## Delete

-> Delete(ctx, networkId)
+> Delete(ctx, networkId, optional)

 Delete a network

-Deletes the network with the matching ID
+Deletes the network with the matching ID.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters